Andrew001207/CubeX/docs/source/arc42.rst

-format of the to the cube transmitted json file itself, because there are already many parts in the software that depend on these structures, so changes there could cause a rising number of modifications to be necessary. db special, modular for flexibility json
+format of the to the cube transmitted json file itself, because there are already many parts in the software that depend on these structures, so changes there could cause a rising number of modifications to be necessary. db special, modular for flexibility
+???
+To create a quiet structured way for the user to manage his tasks, the decicions were made that on the one hand a group has to contain at least one task, so the user can group his tasks by group and on the other hand a task can contain an optional cube_id so the user can also group his tasks by cube. json registration no registration, username telegram = username db state name conventions